custom-components/sensor.avanza_stock/README.md

 ### Finding stock or conversion currency

 Got to [Avanza](https://www.avanza.se) and search for the stock you want to track.
 In the resulting url there is a number, this is the stock id needed for the configuration.
 Even though it is a Swedish bank it is possible to find stocks from the following countries: Sweden, USA, Denmark, Norway, Finland, Canada, Belgium, France, Italy, Netherlands, Portugal and Germany.
+To find conversion currencies search for example "USD/SEK" and look for the id in the resulting url.
+If you can not find your conversion try and search the reverse (NOK/SEK instead of SEK/NOK) and use the `invert_conversion_currency` to get your preffered currency.

 ## Example